u0052041/How-to-build-an-elastic-structure/README.md

 #### Create Auto Scaling group

  [Auto Scaling](https://aws.amazon.com/autoscaling/?nc1=h_ls) monitors your applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
-Using AWS Auto Scaling, it’s easy to setup application scaling for multiple resources across multiple services in minutes.Scaling Policy can be customize in several ways.
+Using AWS Auto Scaling, it’s easy to setup application scaling for multiple resources across multiple services in minutes.
+Scaling Policy can be customized in several ways.

 15. On the Create Auto Scaling Group, enter the following detail: